hippke/wotan/docs/Usage.rst

         method='pspline',
         max_splines=100,        # The maximum number of knots to be tested edge_cutoff=0.5,        # Remove edges
-        return_trend=True,      # Return trend and flattened light curve return_nsplines=True,   # Return chosen number of knots verbose=False           # If true, prints status during runtime
+        stdev_cut=2             # Larger outliers are removed in each iteration return_trend=True,      # Return trend and flattened light curve return_nsplines=True,   # Return chosen number of knots verbose=False           # If true, prints status during runtime